 - 1) Remove the OLD filter: See Fig. 14C.
-Disconnect the output tubing from point H and tubings at point G & F. To remove the tubing, push in and hold down on the collet ring square against the fitting.
-With the collet held in this position the tube can be removed. - 2) Unclip the old filter from the membrane housing and discard the used filter. - 3) Sanitize: Use some mild bleach solution to rinse the 2 plastic ports of the Tee fitting and the open port of the new filter.
+Disconnect the output tubing from point H and tubing at point K. To remove the tubing, push in and hold down on the collet ring square against the fitting.
+With the collet held in this position the tube can be removed. - 2) Unclip the old filter from the membrane housing and discard the used filter. - 3) Sanitize: Use some mild bleach solution to rinse the open ports of the new filter.
 This is to prevent contamination.